Effective Date: March 3, 2026

 Customer may, no more than once per twelve (12) month period, request an audit of CivAll's security practices and data handling procedures relevant to Customer Data and Citizen Data.
 Customer must provide at least thirty (30) days' advance written notice of an audit request.
 Audits shall be conducted during normal business hours and in a manner that does not unreasonably interfere with CivAll's operations.
 Customer bears the cost of any audit it initiates.
 CivAll may satisfy Customer's audit request by providing a current independent third-party audit report (such as a SOC 2 Type II report) under a mutually executed non-disclosure agreement.

-CivAll’s Privacy Policy describes how CivAll collects, uses, and shares information in connection with the Platform.
+CivAll's Privacy Policy, available at https://www.civall.com/privacy, describes how CivAll collects, uses, and shares information in connection with the Platform.
 The Privacy Policy is incorporated into this Agreement by reference.

 With respect to Customer Data and Citizen Data, Customer is the data controller and CivAll is the data processor.
 CivAll processes data only as instructed by Customer and as necessary to provide the Platform.
 CivAll does not independently determine the purposes or means of processing Customer Data or Citizen Data.